totev/ts-mocked-remote-api/README.md

 ## A blast from the (not so distant) past

-A typical implementation for a REST based mock can be found in the `og-mock` folder.
+A typical implementation for a REST based remote API mock can be found in the `og-mock` folder in the repository.
 I have used very similar ones for mocking GraphQL based APIs but they generally required even more work to get right so I'll omit describing them and their many pitfalls for brevity.

 Just a quick overview of what's needed for this to work: